INVERTED CINEMA

 The film commences with the familiar motif of a princess held captive in a tower by a dragon, a narrative archetype often presented within a beautifully Illustrated manuscript.
 A book, in this context, serves as a powerful image representing knowledge, tradition, order, and beauty.

 However, this conventional portrayal is immediately subverted by the protagonist, Shrek, who proceeds to rip a page from this book to use as toilet paper.
+This singular act, not only to establishes the filmmakers want us to root for the devouring margin, but serves as a potent demonstration of how the margin can overrun the centre.

 This concept echoes the Tower of Babel motif, where an attempt at absolute unity and control paradoxically leads to fragmentation.
-For any complex human construct, there invariably exists something left out, a residue, a remainder, or something that simply does not fit.
+For any complex human construct, there invariably exists something left out, a residue, a remnant, or something that simply does not fit.

+It is what is found in the margin or fringe, that highlights the inherent imperfection of any system, the dregs at the bottom of wine.
 The film's opening moments are replete with potty humour and inverted behaviour presenting a litany of these chaotic, marginal elements.

+The margin possesses a dual function: by marking the limit of something, it frames it and signifies its end, thus being akin to death.
 Concurrently, by embodying this limit, the margin exposes the vulnerability and insufficiency of the system it borders.
 Therefore, the act of wiping oneself with a page of a traditional fairy tale book precisely illustrates how the margin can assert itself over the established centre.

 The Pathology of Control and the Suppression of the Strange

 In direct opposition to Shrek, the film introduces Lord Farquaad, a character obsessed with order and perfection.
 His kingdom is portrayed as excessively straight and organised, reflecting his compulsive need for control.
+He is a hollow and cynical interpretation if authority, competency and hierarchy.

-This obsession drives him to purge his domain of any strangeness, imprisoning all characters from fairy tales who are deemed not normal or who doesn't fit.
+Farquaad's obsession drives him to try and purge his domain of any strangeness, imprisoning all characters from fairy tales who are deemed not normal or who don't fit.

-Thus, the narrative establishes two opposing extremes: Shrek, who embodies the chaotic margin by covering the fairy tale with waste, and Farquaad, who represents the rigid centre, seeking to contain the fairy tale by completely imprisoning it.
+So, we have two opposing extremes: Shrek, who embodies the chaotic margin by covering the fairy tale with waste, and Farquaad, who represents the rigid centre, seeking to contain the fairy tale by completely imprisoning it.
+Shrek initially resides contentedly in his swamp, on the edges where he belongs, however, it is the attempt to control or contain the marginal that inevitably forces the ogre to confront Lord Farquaad.

-The desire to fully master, fully control the strange invariably "backfires.
+The desire to fully master, fully control the strange invariably backfires.
 Farquaad's compulsion to control stems from his own hidden insufficiency.
 His impossibly short stature renders him almost a fairy tale character himself, ironically aligning him with the very strangeness he seeks to eradicate.

 When Shrek delivers the princess to Farquaad, the Lord offers him the deed to his marsh.
 Yet, as the narrative illustrates, there can be no deed to the margin, no rule, and no measurement to the chaos on The Edge.
+By this juncture, the conflict has escalated beyond a simple transaction.

-This situation is analogous to the plight depicted in The Matrix, where the Architect attempts to fully account for the anomaly that is Neo within the program itself, an impossible endeavour.
+The monster, Shrek is compelled to take the whole structure down and to take the princess.
+A situation is analogous to The Matrix, where the Architect attempts to fully account for the anomaly that is Neo within the program itself, an impossible endeavour.
 The attempt to fully contain what does not fit drives the world to extremes, with the totalising self-replicating agent Smith, representing ego and excessive control, akin to Farquaad - facing the anomaly.

 This extreme duality, a reflection of the Tower of Babel's ambition for absolute unity leading to absolute fragmentation, reaches its climax when Farquaad discovers that his princess possesses a monstrous side, a shadow which he cannot handle.